stovsky/personal-site/content/about/index.md

   - C/C++
   - React
   - Git
-  - Scikit-Learn
+  - Java
-  - Pandas
+  - SQL
 ---

 Hey everyone!
-I started my journey as a software developer when I first came to [UCLA](https://www.ucla.edu/).
-Here, I have been studying computer science for four years.
+I started my journey as a software engineer when I first came to [UCLA](https://www.ucla.edu/).
+Here I graduated with a B.S. in Computer Science.
+Now I work full-time at Wells Fargo on the Primary Markets Platform.

-I am most experienced in full stack web development, exploratory data analysis and predictive modeling.

 I am also skilled in business and entrepreneurship, having founded and operated a clothing design company that reclaimed and repurposed vintage clothing for modern applications.

-In my free time, I love to play chess, spend time with friends, and watch Christopher Nolan movies.
+In my free time, I love to play chess, spend time with friends, do crosswords, and watch Christopher Nolan movies.

 Here is a list of the technologies that I'm familiar with!